jatin69/jatin69.github.io/README.md

 - custom collection `projects` has been used.
 - `_projects` and `projects` both are useful and serve purpose.
 Trying to merge them is a bad idea.
 This came into existence because i wanted very specific URLs, pages and folder structure.
 - Some ununsed files are still kept, incase they come in handy in future
+- The current css is around `125KB` which is very huge.
+We could use purgecss, but github pages deployment won't do it for us.
+We could deploy to `netifly` or `now` but that defeats the purpose.
+The purpose is to keep it all simple and on github pages for now, because ultimately gatsby site is a better choice.
+Jekyll is quick to prototype and therefore it is used.
+- Thus, to save space, bootstrap readable has been commented out.

 ## Common Operations